 How To Apply

 Carnegie Mellon's School of Computer Science has a centralized online application process.
 Applications and all supporting documentation for fall admission to any of the LTI's graduate programs must be received by December 10.
 Incomplete applications will not be considered.
 We've provided an overview for you below, but you can find more information on the School of Computer Science's master's admissions and doctoral admissions pages.
-The application period for fall 2019 will open on August 10, 2018.
+The application period for fall 2020 is now open.

 The School of Computer Science requires the following for all Ph.D. applications.